Josef-Friedrich/mscxyz/doc/source/cli.rst

     -v, --verbose         Make commands more verbose.
 You can specifiy multiple arguments (. g.: -vvv) to make the command more verbose.
+    -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.

   Subcommands:
     {clean,meta,lyrics,rename,export,help}